EV-OD/winscript/UI_STATE_RESET_FEATURE.md

 - **User-Friendly** - No need to manually navigate back to script search
 - **Professional UX** - Clean, predictable interface behavior

-The implementation ensures every time WinScript2 is opened from the tray or global shortcut, users get a fresh script search page ready for their next automation task!
+The implementation ensures every time SnapRun is opened from the tray or global shortcut, users get a fresh script search page ready for their next automation task!